-- Neither the local characterization of filled entries using Parter's rule nor Theorem on paths provide a direct answer as to whether a certain edge belongs to $\mathcal{G}(L + L^T)$ (or $\mathcal{G}(L + U)$ ); without performing the eliminations - Results presented so far do not tell us whether a given entry of a factor of A is nonzero. - Such questions are addressed by deeper theoretical and algorithmic results that are presented later.
+- Neither the local characterization of filled entries using Parter's rule nor Theorem on paths provide a direct answer as to whether a certain edge belongs to $\mathcal{G}(L + L^T)$ (or $\mathcal{G}(L + U)$ ) without performing the elimination - Results presented so far do not tell us immediately whether a given entry of a factor of A is nonzero. - Such questions should be addressed by deeper theoretical and algorithmic understanding presented later.